-Leveraging video in your online learning programmes is about more than just lights, camera, action.
+Leveraging video in your online learning programs is about more than just lights, camera, action.
 You need to consider the type of experience you’re trying to deliver and how a video module is enhancing it.
 Overall, if your goal is to make a piece of content more interesting and increase member engagement, video learning can do just that!

 Understanding the Learner

 Today it’s well known that everyone learns differently.
 Some people are visual learners who prefer the use of images to help them understand concepts.
-Auditory learners retain spoken information best and often favour traditional lectures and discussion settings.
+Auditory learners retain spoken information best and often favor traditional lectures and discussion settings.
 Readers do exactly as the name suggests; they read and write to lock in knowledge.
-Finally, kinesthetic learners absorb information by doing and practising.
+Finally, kinesthetic learners absorb information by doing and practicing.
 The exciting thing is that, although we often align ourselves with one or two of the types above, we learn best when all of them come together.

 If you think about the best video modules or animations you’ve seen in the past, you’ll probably notice that they include three, if not four, of the learning mechanisms above.
 For this reason, 86% of viewers turn to YouTube to learn new things and more than 70% use it to solve a job, study, or hobby-related problem.
 According to a Think with Google study, YouTube makes people feel prepared for a task, smarter, and more inspired.
 This is particularly because a well-done video will cater to the visual, auditory, reader, and kinesthetic learner.

 Let’s, as an example, take a closer look at the number one reason people turn to video platforms to fix something in their home or car.
-A good tutorial video will include an image of what they’re working on (visual), dialogue or narration about the steps that need to be taken (auditory), captioning or labelling of the various elements (reader), and encouragement to pause the video and complete each action along with the video (kinesthetic).
+A good tutorial video will include an image of what they’re working on (visual), dialogue or narration about the steps that need to be taken (auditory), captioning or labeling of the various elements (reader), and encouragement to pause the video and complete each action along with the video (kinesthetic).

 So, the question then becomes how do you incorporate video in your association’s learning experience?